Andrescol2003/Employee-Turnover-Prediction-Machine-Learning-/README.md

 # Employee Turnover Prediction – Machine Learning

 ## Overview
-This project aims to predict whether an employee will **stay or leave a company** using **Machine Learning models**.
+This project aims to predict whether an employee will stay or leave a company using Machine Learning models.
-The objective is to support **HR decision-making** by identifying high-risk employees early and providing insights into the key factors that influence turnover.
+The objective is to support **HR decision-making by identifying high-risk employees early and providing insights into the key factors that influence turnover.

 ---

 ## Project Structure
 - `notebooks/` → Jupyter notebooks for data cleaning, feature engineering, and model training.
 - `data/` → (Not included in repo – instructions for dataset access).
-- `models/` → Saved trained models (optional).
+- `models/` → Saved trained models.
 - `requirements.txt` → Python dependencies.

 ---